Welcome to Bring Out Your Dead !

 It is then, that the first whiffs of an incredible stench hits your nose, and you suddenly realize what that huge indistinct pile of things on the cart are.
 Your blood runs absolutely ice-cold.
 Even colder once you realize who the man and woman are, that are walking amongst the shambling shapes at the head of the column.
 The necromancers Gisa and Geralf have come to town, glaring hungrily and sadistically at every bit of life they see.
 Everyone knows their favorite pleasure: killing the innocent and resurrecting their corpses!
 Always on the lookout for the recently deceased, to convert into an unstoppable, evil horde of claws and teeth bent on destroying the world of the living!

 This deck is meant to be played casually.
-It’s not meant to be used in a competitive fashion, but of course I welcome anyone to try!
-Feel free to comment on anything you (dis)like throughout this primer; I hope you will enjoy it!
+It’s not meant to be used in a competitive fashion, but of course anyone is welcome anyone to try!
+Feel free to comment on anything you (dis)like throughout this primer; hopefully you will enjoy it!

 Their ability that allows for casting creatures from the graveyard is exceptional when you think about it.
-First off, I get to choose what to cast; there’s no randomness to it at all.
-Effectively, this means that when it comes to creatures, my graveyard becomes my extended hand (the only limit being that I cannot cast from here more than once a turn).
+First off, one chooses what to cast; there’s no randomness to it at all.
+Effectively, this means that when it comes to creatures, the graveyard becomes an extension of one’s hand (the only limit being that it can only be used once per turn as a casting source).
 Second, there’s no limit to how often a zombie can be re-summoned from the graveyard.
-So in some ways, as long as my commander is on the field, my zombies are truly immortal.
+So in some ways, as long as Gisa and Geralf are on the field, the deck’s zombies are effectively immortal.
 Third, there are no disadvantages casting zombies this way, they don’t get any counters as a result and they don’t have to be exiled by the end of the turn they appeared.
 Aside from their ability, Gisa and Geralf’s history is pretty awesome, making them interesting characters that bring lots necromancy flavor to MTG.
-Finally, I love that they are representatives of the Dimir guild, allowing decks based on them to feature counter spells and excellent card-advantage opportunities.
+Finally, they are representatives of the Dimir guild, allowing decks based on them to feature counter spells and excellent card-advantage opportunities.

 • Mana: indicates the availability of mana sources within the deck.